 If you have been charged with illegal reentry into the United States, drug smuggling, or alien smuggling, the only thing standing between you and a lengthy prison sentence is your defense lawyer.
 At Castañeda Law, we understand these cases.
 Our attorneys speak Spanish, and were themselves born in Mexico and raised in a border town.
 They know the pressures and circumstances that can lead to an arrest for a border crime.
 And they have substantial experience defending clients against these charges.

 Federal prosecutors are constantly looking to up their arrest statistics, and they have attempted to do so by making a mass of immigration arrests.
 These cases are clogging the criminal courts, and often lead to disproportionately long sentences.
 But the fact that you have been arrested for a border crime does not mean that you are without any defense.
 We can help.
-Call Castañeda Law for a free consultation.
+Call Castañeda Law for a consultation.

 United States law sets forth specific offenses concerning illegal reentry.
 In 8 U.S.C. § 1326, entitled “Reentry of Removed Aliens,” the law provides that it is illegal to reenter the United States, or attempt to reenter, except in very limited circumstances, if you were previously denied admission, deported, removed, or if you left the country while an order of exclusion or removal was outstanding.
 The penalty includes up to two years in prison.